jessicamalnik/bama-rushtok-brand-index/README.md

 # Bama RushTok Brand Index

-A public dataset documenting **302 brands** that appear in Bama Rush and RushTok content — TikTok, Instagram, YouTube, and news coverage — across the 2025-2026 rush seasons.
+A public dataset documenting **302 brands** that appear in Bama Rush and RushTok content across TikTok, Instagram, YouTube, and news coverage for the 2026 rush season.

 Compiled by [Jessica Malnik](https://jessicamalnik.com) as part of the *Black Friday in August* documentary investigation.